 ABOUT: To the south of Narrowneck and very close to Cahill’s Lookout are several hidden, but easy access walks out to the rocks around Boar’s Head Rock – a fantastic variety of rocky foregrounds overlooking the Megalong Valley.
 Lookout 1 is the best view of the ‘boar’s head’ shape looking over Megalong & Narrowneck Ridge.
 Many half jokingly take the sun or mist floating around or directly behind the ‘head’ for interesting but cliched effect.

 PHOTO EQUIPMENT TO BRING: Tripod essential as the sun goes down directly opposite these cliffs, so grads or bracket blends critical.
 A 16-35mm will give good coverage, but panorama stitching is tempting using a 35mm say.
 A 100mm good for spotting Narrowneck or interesting shapes up and down the ridge.

-GETTING TO THE SPOT/S: Park at Cahill’s and walk north on Cliff Drive about 100m, look for an obvious trail in the hedge on the right.
-It’s an easy 2 minutes walk out to the rocky edge – be careful though, steep drop-offs.
-See lookout location map below.
+GETTING TO THE SPOT/S: Park at Cahill’s and walk south on Cliff Drive about 100m, look the obvious trail which has now been turned into a modern stone stair walk with .
+It’s an easy 3 minutes walk out to the rocky edge – be careful though, steep drop-offs.
+There are views over the Boars head rock itself, or further to the left some wonderful weathered rocks with Narrow Neck in the backgroun See lookout location map below.